Beechwood House, Highgate: History

 Beechwood was the home of the Liberal Party politician and financier Lewis McIver.
 He died at the property in 1920.
 Following McIver's death Beechwood was advertised for sale by the estate agents Prickett and Ellis in 1921 and described in an advertisement as possessing 13 bed and dressing rooms with three bathrooms and "charming old-world gardens" and that "no expense has been spared to make the place a perfect gentleman's home with every up-to-date convenience".
-In the early 1920s Kenwood had still not been acquired for the nation, and there were plans to build houses on its estate.
+In the early 1920s, Kenwood had not been acquired by the nation, and there were plans to build houses on its estate.
 The Times wrote in July 1921 that when properties such as Beechwood are put up for sale "... much is made of the fact that they overlook Kenwood" and that "Presumably the scheme for the partial covering of Kenwood will soon be proceeded with, unless more vigorous action is taken in securing it for the public".
 Beechwood was eventually sold at auction on 30 September 1921 for £16,000.

 The Conservative politician and industrialist Oswald Lewis bought Beechwood in 1929.
 Lewis was the son of John Lewis, founder of the eponymous department store.
 Lewis planned to build an outdoor pool, though it was not completed until 1951 due to the Great Depression and the Second World War.
-The gardens of Beechwood were open to visitors in May 1960 for two shillings each as part of the National Gardens Scheme when they were described as containing "Fine forest trees, azaleas, rhododendrons.
+The gardens of Beechwood were open to visitors in May 1960 for two shillings each as part of the National Gardens Scheme, when they were described as containing "Fine forest trees, azaleas, rhododendrons.
 Stream garden & swimming pool".
-Lewis wrote to The Times in 1955 on the subject of urban foxes, to respond to previous correspondents who had claimed that foxes cannot eat rabbits they must eat pheasants or sheep.
+Lewis wrote to The Times in 1955 on the subject of urban foxes, to respond to previous correspondents who had claimed that foxes cannot eat rabbits, they must eat pheasants or sheep.
 Lewis stated that he would be "sorry if they disappeared altogether" and that they "... help keep down the rats and eat the mice that would otherwise eat my crocus bulbs" and that "no doubt they vary their diet with an occasional fat beetle or French frog from my water garden".

-In September 1966 members of the Highgate Society wrote to The Times to warn of the "imminent threat of speculative development" that hung over the "slopes of the Beechwood estate".
-The writers hoped that "there are still individuals and authorities far sighted enough to secure a further addition to the Heath for public enjoyment".
+In September 1966, members of the Highgate Society wrote to The Times to warn of the "imminent threat of speculative development" that hung over the "slopes of the Beechwood estate".
+The writers hoped that "there are still individuals and authorities far-sighted enough to secure a further addition to the Heath for public enjoyment".
 Beechwood was owned by the property developer John Hines in the 1960s, who sold it to the King of Saudi Arabia, Khalid, for £1.9 million in March 1977.
 Development work costing £400,000 started on Beechwood without necessary planning permission in September 1977, to build a 'royal bedroom suite,' a kitchen extension and a covered walkway called the "Queen's entrance".